NFL Consensus Picks: NFL Public Betting Picks

 Betting With or Against the Public

-The NFL consensus is a great tool to use when making your NFL picks because you can see what other football bettors are wagering on.
-This is the percentage of the general public betting on each side of a matchup or total.
-You can bet with or against the public.
-When you bet against the public, it is called “fading” the public.
+The NFL consensus is a great tool to use when making your NFL picks because you can see the percentage of the general public betting on each side of a matchup or total.
+Using that info, you can choose to bet with or against the public – when you are against the norm, that’s called “fading” the public.

 Let’s imagine that the NFL consensus says that the majority of bettors are wagering on New England to cover the spread in its game against Buffalo.
 You think the Patriots don’t stand a chance because their defense could be riddled with injuries, or Bill Belichick could sew the sleeves back onto his sweatshirts.
 If you feel strongly that the Bills could cover the spread, you can fade the public and bet against the NFL consensus.